-Malcolm is a gifted furniture designer and craftsman who also provides technical and workshop support to Interior Environmental Design 3D making across all levels of the programme, from furniture design, model-making workshops to installation.
-He continues to play a critical role in ensuring that the departments annual degree show and presence at national interior exhibitions are successful.
-Malcolm has made an invaluable contribution to the on-going development of object making within the department of Interior Environmental Design and has been involved in GIDE related staff exchange workshops in Mechelen.
-He will represent Dundee at the forthcoming international week in Mechelen working with designers from Vaxjo, Sweden in late February 2012.
-Malcolm runs his own furniture practice from his workshop in Angus.
+Malcolm Cheyne –is a gifted furniture designer and craftsman who also provides technical and workshop support to Interior Environmental Design 3D making across all levels of the programme, from furniture design, model-making workshops to installation.
+He designed the seat for the visit of the Dali Lama in a recent visit to Dundee and now leads the wood workshops on behalf of the School of Art and Design, DJCAD, University of Dundee and continues to play a central role in supporting the annual Interiors degree show and presence at national interior exhibitions.
+Malcolm has made an invaluable contribution to the on-going development of object making for Interior Environmental Design and has been involved in leading and supporting GIDE workshops in Mechelen- working with designers from Vaxjo, Sweden 2012, in Ljubljana 2013 and in Magdeburg 2018.
+Malcolm runs his own cabinet making and furniture practice.